 PD1: Career Fundamentals will lead you through resources and activities to provide you with the tools to be competitive in your employment search and prepare you for a successful first work term.

-Co-operative Education and the Centre for Career Action also offer various resources and workshops to help prepare you for the job search and interview processes, as well as success strategies while on a work term.
+Co-operative Education and the Centre for Career Development also offer various resources and workshops to help prepare you for the job search and interview processes, as well as success strategies while on a work term.

 Getting into or out of Co-op

-Co-op to Regular stream
+Co-op to Regular

-Regular to Co-op stream
+Regular to Co-op

-You must complete a Plan Modification Form and submit it to your academic advisor to apply to the co-op stream.
+You must complete a Plan Modification Form and submit it to your academic advisor to apply to the co-op program.
 If admitted to co-op, you should meet with your academic advisor to review degree requirements and course sequencing.